psqlmaster/gorgona/readme.md

 - **End-to-End Encryption**: Messages are encrypted on the client and decrypted only by the recipient with their private key.
 - **Time-Locked Delivery**: Messages unlock at a specified `unlock_at` time and expire at `expire_at`.
 - **Privacy-First**: The server handles only encrypted data, ensuring no access to message content.
-- **Key Management**: Generates RSA key pairs named by the public key’s hash for secure sharing and local private key storage.
+- **Key Management**: Generates RSA key pairs named by the base64-encoded hash of the public key for secure sharing and local private key storage.
+The `hash` in `hash.pub` is used to specify the sender in the `listen` command; if omitted, messages for all `*.pub` keys in `/etc/gargona/` are retrieved.
+To decrypt messages, the recipient must have the sender’s `hash.key` private key in `/etc/gargona/`, which must be securely shared by the user.
 - **Flexible Subscription Modes**: Listen in "live" (unlocked messages), "all" (non-expired messages, including locked), "lock" (locked messages only), "single" (specific recipient), or "last" (most recent message(s), optionally with count).
 - **Efficient Storage**: Uses a ring buffer, limiting alerts per recipient to a configurable number (default: 1000), automatically removing the oldest or expired messages.
 - **Decentralized Design**: Users control keys, and the lightweight server supports self-hosting.